TMIS-Turbo/FNI-RL/README.md

 ###  5. Long-term goal-driven navigation with mixed traffic flows
 <img src="gif/env-(e)-1.gif" alt="Scenario (e1)" width="500" height="300">
 <img src="gif/env-(e)-2.gif" alt="Scenario (e2)" width="500" height="300">

+## Installation
+This repo is developed using Python 3.7 and PyTorch 1.3.1+CPU in Ubuntu 16.04.

+We believe that our code can also run on other systems with different versions of Python or PyTorch, but we have not verified it.

+It should be noted that, based on development experience, if using a higher version of PyTorch to run code developed based on a lower version of PyTorch, it may be necessary to adjust the order of the loss function and its updated model parameter modules in the training algorithm.